quantop-dungeon/HybridPulser/README.md

 seq.plot()
 ```

-One can load the sequence into the memory of the pulse generator as
+The sequence can be loaded into the memory of the FPGA board as

 ```python
 from riopulse import PulseGen